jw-12138/cwgi-docs/src/pages/server-side.md

 layout: '../layouts/Page.astro'
 ---

 Server side is built for Cloudflare Workers only, the code is available on [GitHub](https://github.com/jw-12138/cwgi-api).
+It's not required to have this step finished, but you might encounter some problems:

+- Limited access to GitHub API, when user is not logged in, meaning **guests might get blocked when loading comments**.
+- Will use GitHub's markdown rendering API, which will further **increase the request consumption** within an hour.
+- **Privacy**, you know I can see things I don't suppose to see, right?

+But if you decided to give a shot, here we go!

 ## Prerequisites